-Chinese Medicine Treatment for Eczema
+Traditional Chinese Medicine for Eczema

-From the perspective of Traditional Chinese Medicine, eczema can be caused by heat, wind and dampness in the body.
+From the perspective of traditional Chinese medicine, eczema can be caused by heat, wind and dampness in the body.
 Eczema caused by heat manifest as redness on the skin and often involved in inflammatory diseases.
 Eczema caused by wind often result in strong itching and easily spread to various parts of the body.
 Eczema caused by dampness may produce weeping sores.

 TCM practitioners believe that eczema is not just a skin disease but a symptom of another illness.
 There are many different types of eczema.
 In TCM theory, skin and lungs are closely connected.
 They are both responsible for protecting the body from infection.
 The most common type of eczema is wind heat.
 It occurs when heat in the lungs combines with external pathogenic wind which invades the body through the skin.
 Another common type of eczema is heat in the blood.
-TCM treatment aims to treat not only the eczema symptoms, but the root cause of the illness.

 Chinese Herbs for Eczema

 Eczema is common in babies and children.
-An herb formula for treating children eczema developed by Institute of Chinese Medicine CUHK can significantly improve eczema symptoms.
+An herb formula for children eczema developed by Institute of Chinese Medicine CUHK can significantly improve eczema symptoms.
 The formula contains herbs include Jin Yin Hua, Bo He, Cang Zhu, Huang Bai and Dan Pi (1).

 Chinese Herbal Bath for Eczema